bgoonz/BGOONZ_BLOG_2.0/docs/installation.md

 1. Open Microsoft Edge, the blue “e” in the task bar, and type in [http://chrome.google.com](http://chrome.google.com/).
 Click the “Download Chrome” button.
 Click the “Accept and Install” button after reading the terms of service.
 Click “Save” in the “What do you want to do with ChromeSetup.exe” dialog at the bottom of the window.
 When you have the option to “Run” it, do so.
 Answer the questions as you’d like.
 Set it as the default browser.
 2. Right-click on the Chrome icon in the task bar and choose “Pin to taskbar”.

 Test if you have Node.js installed by opening an Ubuntu terminal and typing `node --version`.
-If it reports "Command 'node' not found", then you need to follow these directions.
+If it reports “Command ‘node’ not found”, then you need to follow these directions.

 1. In the Ubuntu terminal, type `sudo apt update` and press Enter
 2. In the Ubuntu terminal, type `sudo apt install build-essential` and press Enter
 3. In the Ubuntu terminal, type `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.2/install.sh | bash` and press Enter
 4. In the Ubuntu terminal, type `. ./.bashrc` and press Enter
 5. In the Ubuntu terminal, type `nvm install --lts` and press Enter
-6. Confirm that **node** is installed by typing `node --version` and seeing it print something that is not "Command not found"!
+6. Confirm that **node** is installed by typing `node --version` and seeing it print something that is not “Command not found”!

 You will often have to download a zip file and unzip it.
 It is easier to do this from the command line.
 So we need to install a linux unzip utility.